 The following chapter explores the neuroscience of psychedelics—what is going on in the brain, and does the psychedelic experience tell us anything about the nature of consciousness?
 Pollan visits and talks to leading researchers in this field, including a project at the Centre for Psychiatry on the Hammersmith campus of Imperial College under the overall direction of Professor David Nutt, who several years ago was sacked from the UK government Advisory Council on the Misuse of Drugs for saying that LSD is less harmful than alcohol.
 The research there, conducted by Robin Earhart-Harris, is described in detail.
 It suggests that the impact of LSD is to help bypass the habitual, default networks of connections within the brain which create our mental constructs (including our sense of self); under the influence of psychedelics other connections can take place.
 Pollan writes, rather reductively, ‘the mystical experience may just be what it feels like when you deactivate the brain’s default mode network’.
 The ego keeps us in our grooves.
 But clearly, there is a balance to be sought: too little order in the brain may lead to ‘atavistic thinking and, at the far end, madness’; yet the ‘grip of an overbearing ego can enforce rigidity in our thinking that is psychologically destructive’ and may culturally and politically destructive too.

-In the last section of the book, Pollan turns to explore the ways that psychedelics can be used in therapy, visiting therapists and researchers in several centres working with addiction, depression and those confronting death.
+In the final section of the book, Pollan turns to explore the ways that psychedelics can be used in therapy, visiting therapists and researchers in several centres working with addiction, depression and those confronting death.
 Two themes emerge.
-One is that psychedelics, in bypassing the ego, allow people engaged in addictive self-harm a direct, irrefutable experience of a different reality that is manifestly more worthwhile: ‘The universe was so great and there were so many things you could do and see in it that killing yourself seemed like a dumb idea.’
+One is that psychedelics, in bypassing the ego, allow people engaged in addictive self-harm a direct, irrefutable experience of a different reality that is manifestly more worthwhile: as one patient observed, ‘The universe was so great and there were so many things you could do and see in it that killing yourself seemed like a dumb idea.’

 The second theme, which has been well understood in the ‘psychedelic underground’, is that the context and environment in which the drugs are taken—the set and setting; and the qualities of the therapist who accompanies the person on the journey, are both absolutely critical in the outcome.
 Psychedelic therapy clearly has a place in the treatment of addiction and depression, and in helping those who are facing death, but their use challenges the traditional doctor-patient relationship.